LVLM-Aided Alignment of Task-Specific Vision Models: Additional Experimental Results

 \subsection{Number of Clusters}

 When choosing the number of clusters for our Positive Predictive Effect Probabilistic Segmentation via Weighted Gaussian Mixtures (PPEPS-WGM), it is essential to ensure that there are theoretically enough clusters to separate spurious from core features, thereby avoiding ambiguity in the critic’s responses.
 While in principle there is no strict upper bound on the number of clusters, excessively increasing this number leads to the fragmentation of very small regions of core or spurious features, which in turn makes the task more difficult for the LVLM Critic \& Judge pair.
 The segmentation maps $C$ for varying numbers of clusters in Figure \ref{fig:clusters} illustrate that, for the skin lesion dataset and its spurious features, increasing the number of clusters beyond seven does not yield additional benefits.

+In addition to the visual guidance, we conducted a short experiment to show that the verdict accuracy of the Critic \& Judge pair is quite robust to the number of clusters $J$ making it a non-critical hyperparameter.
+For the knee dataset, the verdict accuracy for unambiguously classifying clusters changes only marginally between five and nine clusters.

-Consequently, we fix the number of clusters to seven across all medical datasets.
+The verdict accuracy classifying the relevancy of a certain cluster is directly reflected in the binary correction masks (relevant yes/no) used for the alignment step and suggests in practice to pick a reasonably large number for $J$.
+Following insights from previous experiments, we fixed the number of clusters to seven across all medical datasets.